 Knowing when it's time to let go and move on

 I am a firm believer in living at your edge while not pushing yourself over the edge!
 Being with a dismissive avoidant can help you become more emotionally mature, resilient and self-nurturing.
 But if you are not at a point where you can observe these dynamics and work with them it can be isolating and detrimental to your emotional and psychological wellbeing.
 Instead of becoming stronger and growing through the relationship you find yourself becoming more needy and anxious.
-A typical pursuer-distancer dynamic sets in where your increasing demands for intimacy cause your partner to back off from you and becoming more and more emotionally unavailable.
+A typical pursuer-distancer dynamic happens when your increasing demands for intimacy cause your partner to back off from you and becoming more and more emotionally unavailable.

-This kind of dynamic can be particular problematic when a dismissive avoidant is paired with someone who has an insecure anxious attachment style, a combination that is all too common.
+This kind of dynamic can be particularly problematic when a dismissive avoidant is paired with someone who has an insecure-anxious attachment style, a combination that is all too common.
 People with an anxious or preoccupied attachment style feel very insecure when they are not given the reassurance they need to feel ok.
 They worry a lot about whether their partner loves them and require direct displays of affection and intimacy in order to remain emotionally stable.
 As you can imagine these two individuals go together like fire and water, and yet somehow they are strangely attracted.
 Perhaps this is because they have so much to learn from each other.